Emmanuel Rivera Player Props: Diamondbacks vs. Dodgers

 Emmanuel Rivera At The Plate

-- In 6.3% of his games this year, he has gone deep, and 1.7% of his trips to the plate.
+- In 6.2% of his games this season, he has hit a long ball, and 1.7% of his trips to the dish.

-- In 29.7% of his games this year, Rivera has driven in at least one run.
-In four of those games (6.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- In 25 of 64 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.